fooof-tools/fooof/doc/faq.rst

 to be putative periodic activity.
 However, there is not necessarily a one-to-one mapping between power spectrum peaks, and oscillations in the data.

-One reason for this is that sometimes overlapping peaks can be fit to what is may be a single oscillatory component in the data.
+One reason for this is that sometimes overlapping peaks can be fit to what may be a single oscillatory component in the data.
 This can happen if the peak in the power spectrum is asymmetric.
-Since peaks are fit with gaussians, the model sometimes fits partially overlapping peaks to fit what may be a single asymmetric peak in the data.
+Since peaks are fit with Gaussians, the model sometimes fits partially overlapping peaks to fit what may be a single asymmetric peak in the data.

 Because of this, it is often useful to focus on the dominant (highest power) peak within a